YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-FR[EEZE]=value*

-Sets availability of the region for update.
+Sets the availability of the region for updates.
 Possible values are: T[RUE] or F[ALSE].
 Use to "freeze" (disable database writes) or "unfreeze" the database.

 Use only with: -FILEHEADER

-For information about a preferred method of manipulating FREEZE, refer to `“FREEZE ” of the General Database Management chapter <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#freeze>`_.
+For information about a preferred method of manipulating FREEZE, refer to `“FREEZE ” in the General Database Management chapter <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#freeze>`_.

 DSE releases -FREEZE when it EXITs.
 To hold the database(s), CHANGE -FILEHEADER -FREEZE=TRUE and then SPAWN to perform other operations.